glacier-modding/glaciermodding.org/docs/glacier2/formats/ini_file.md

 This line includes all the configurations from `another_file.ini` into the current INI file.

 > **Note**: the position of the `!include` directive is important.
-All variables in the included file will be placed in the extract location the `!include` is in
+All variables in the included file will be placed at the exact location where the `!include` directive appears.